undead25/reactjs.org-zh_cn/content/docs/how-to-contribute.md

 - [8:25](https://youtu.be/wUpPsEcGsg8?t=8m25s) - Organizing code
 - [14:43](https://youtu.be/wUpPsEcGsg8?t=14m43s) - React npm registry
 - [19:15](https://youtu.be/wUpPsEcGsg8?t=19m15s) - Adding new React features

+For a realistic overview of what it _feels_ like to contribute to React for the first time, check out [this entertaining ReactNYC talk](https://www.youtube.com/watch?v=GWCcZ6fnpn4).

 ### Meeting Notes